Drawings by Jason M. Marak

 Delta and Jimmy and Nightfall

 Delta is spitting mad or perfectly at peace.
 Nearly naked or bundled.
 Delta dances fast.
 Jimmy prefers slow.
 Delta and Jimmy have never danced slow.
 Not once.
 Seriously.
 You see, Delta is an attractive force.
 Moths, flames.
 Sharks, blood.
 Attraction.
 Delta can draw Jimmy into anything she pleases.
 This pleases Delta to no end.
 Jimmy isn't helpless.
 Actually, he is.
 Here's the thing: it's celestial.
 Delta and Jimmy, binary stars orbiting an untouchable force.
 It's what makes them stay.
-It's the moment nautical dusk gives way to astronomical: when sheep become field, ship becomes sea, and darkness levels the universe.
+It's the moment nautical dusk gives way to astronomical: when sheep becomes field, ship becomes sea, and darkness levels the universe.

 ______________________________________________________